-UCD Teaching and Learning is a unit within the Office of the Vice-President for Academic Affairs, reporting to the Deputy Registrar for Teaching and Learning, which provides leadership and support within the UCD community in relation to the enhancement of teaching and learning.
+UCD Teaching and Learning is a unit within the Office of the Vice-President for Academic Affairs which provides leadership and support within the UCD community in relation to the enhancement of teaching and learning.
 The Teaching and Learning team adopts an evidence-based approach to all aspects of its work, which includes:

-Design, implementation and evaluation of strategic enhancement projects;

-Provision of a range of learning opportunities for staff;
+- Design, implementation and evaluation of strategic enhancement projects; - 。 Provision of a range of learning opportunities for staff; - Resource development; - [°] Recognition and award schemes.

-Resource development;

-Recognition and award schemes.